 The minimum English Language requirement for our undergraduate courses is IELTS 6.0 - 7.0 or an equivalent qualification.

 All postgraduate taught applicants must meet our English requirements (IELTS 6.5-7.0).
-You can do this by taking IELTS exams or by attending a pre-sessional programme in our English Language Centre.
+You can do this by taking IELTS exams or by attending a pre-sessional programme in our Academic Skills Centre (ASC).

 Prospective international students are eligible for a number of scholarships.
 Most of these are for postgraduate taught students.
 Departments may also offer specific scholarships for their students.
 Find out more about Scholarships and Bursaries.